 Q: Any budget-friendly mod you’d recommend to someone just starting out?

 A: Drive your car!
-Make sure the tires aren’t too old and the brake pads have life and enjoy it!
-Build your car as your build your driving ability.
+Make sure the tires aren’t too old and the brake pads have life, and enjoy it!
+Build your car as you build your driving ability.

 Q: What part of your build surprises people the most when they learn it’s still stock, or that you DIY’d?